 The second dimension of power is visible as well.
 The Senate has a set of rules and procedures that are stacked against this kind of bill: because of the filibuster, the bill really needs 60 votes to pass the Senate, so the losers are even further from victory than the vote tally indicates.
 In addition, because Senators are predominantly white, white interests get privileged.
 And since whites are more likely to have large estates to pass to their children, a bill taxing those estates has an uphill road in the Senate.

 What about the third dimension of power?
 Have preferences been shaped by elites on this issue?
 It’s clear that if one compares political debates from the early part of the twentieth century to that of today, you can see that wealthy interests have been able to get inordinate numbers of middle class and poor people to stand up against the estate tax, because their perception has been shaped to believe it is a “death tax” that might affect them.
 This is an erroneous belief, because most people are light years away from leaving assets anywhere close to $10 million to their heirs.
-It is also intentionally cultivated by elites and gives senators cover to vote against increasing the estate tax.
+The false notion that the estate tax will affect ordinary people is also intentionally cultivated by elites, and gives senators cover to vote against increasing the estate tax.
 (6)

 A Guide to Spotting the Three Dimensions of Power